nelsonic/sfetlmap/README.md

 [ETL-Mapping](https://github.groupondev.com/tkuntz/etl-mapping)
 Project, but ultimately simplified it to bare-bones and removed **dependencies** on *Java Ant Migration Tool*.
-The code is not a "*Jet Engine"* (i.e. plenty could be streamlined/shortened to Ruby one-liners, but it *works* and is easy for even a novice to to understand.
+The code is not a *"Jet Engine"* (i.e. *plenty* could be streamlined/shortened to Ruby one-liners, but it *works* and is easy for even a novice to to understand.

+Feel free to re-factor / clean up if you have the time.

+For now it works so need to move on to other tasks! :-)
 - - -

 ### Getting Started